Explore Types of Antibodies in Blood, Their Structures & Functions

 How Are Antibodies Produced?

-When a foreign substance such as a toxin or a pathogen enters the body, circulating B cells recognize certain cell-surface antigenic molecules and bind to it.
+When a foreign substance such as a toxin or a pathogen enters the body, circulating B cells recognize certain cell-surface antigenic molecules and bind to them.
 This process causes the B cells to divide rapidly and form a group of identical mature B cells called a clone.

 General Structure of Antibodies